dkr88/CemuGLCacheBackup/README.md

 - Cemu
 - Cemu hook (recommended)
+- NVIDIA GPU
 - Only tested on Windows 10

 # What it fixes

-Primarily, micro-stutters.
-NVIDIA caches GL shaders in a file on your PC as they are invoked during the course of gameplay in CEMU.
-These are based on the recompiled shader caches that CEMU creates when it loads a game, but crucially NVIDIA does not cache these at the time CEMU loads the game, but rather as they are invoked during gameplay.
-This can result in micro-stutters as new shaders are encountered.
-The problem is, NVIDIA invalidates / deletes these caches on occasion, which means the next time you play the same game the shader might not be cached and thus the stuttering.
+It might reduce micro-stutters caused by the NVIDIA GL cache for CEMU getting invalidated / deleted.

+When does that happen?
+- Driver update
+- Playing different games with Cemu?
+- Other??

+My primary concern is the multiple game scenario.
+This script helps maintain distinct GL shader caches per-Cemu game which, from my experience, reduces stutter caused by the cache (or portions of it) being somehow invalidated by switching games.

+>If you only play a single game with Cemu, this script probbably isn't going to help you much as your GLSahder cache will rarely get invalidated.

+One commonly suggested fix to stuttering is to set the `Precombiled shader cache` option in Cemu (hook) to `Disabled/ignore`.
+This script more or less emulates that behaviour without having to deal with the long load times each time you play a game.

 # What it doesn't fix

-Backing up and restoring the NVIDIA GL cache will not magically increase framerate or reduce all stuttering - especially the first time a game is played.
-It is most effective at ensuring that stuttering is reduced when you revisit the same areas in a game, etc. - even after system reboots, driver upgrades, etc. (in theory).
+It won't magically fix stuttering or improve FPS, in fact it might not improve anything at all for you.

+If you only play one game with Cemu, you won't really benefit much as your GLCache will rarely get invalidated.

+>To reiterate the possible benefit of this script:
+>
+>If you are playing more than one game with Cemu, this script maintains distinct versions of the NVIDIA GLCache for each game.
+>
+>This might help prevent the cache from being invalidated when switching games, which could lead to stuttering at various points in the game.

 # How it works

-Quite simply, before launching a specific game in CEMU, this script tries to restore a backup of the NVIDIA GL shader cache for that particular game.
-When CEMU exits, the script checks to see if the shader cache increased in size and backs it up if it did.
+Before launching a specific game in CEMU, this script tries to restore a backup of the NVIDIA GL shader cache for that particular game.

-So effectively this script maintains a per-game GL shader cache backup.
+When CEMU exits, the script checks to see if the GL shader cache increased significantly in size and backs it up if it did.

+## What happens the first time a game is run?

->When running a game for the first time, this script will use the Cemu hook .ini file to force a re-compile of the shader cache.
+When running a game for the first time (or if a previous backup was deleted), this script will use the Cemu hook .ini file to force a re-compile of the shader cache.
 This is necessary to get a good clean GLCache to make a backup from.

->
->When you exit Cemu after the first run of the game, the backup will be taken and the setting will be reverted to enable the precompiled shader cache again.
+When you exit Cemu after the first run of the game, the backup will be taken and the setting will be reverted to enable the precompiled shader cache again.
->

 >WARNING: If you make any changes to Cemu hook config on the first run and this script has forced the re-compile, the settings you changed will be reverted when you exit Cemu.

 # Setup